7 Re-review instructions

 The “Re-Review” page is structured as a table enriched with information and controls.

-These show you the number of entities assigned to your account
+- the number of entities assigned to your account;

-(4) controls to review and change the information:
+- action controls to review and change entity information.

 New Review edit

-- the possibility to change/adapt or completely rewrite the current synopsis (1),
+- change, adapt, or completely rewrite the current synopsis (1);

-- and add/ edit fitting GeneReviews articles by PMID (4).
+- add or edit fitting GeneReviews articles by PMID (4);

-- Finally, you can add a comment to your review for the Curator later approving this entities changes (5) and
+- add a comment for the curator who will later approve the entity changes (5); and

 - save your review (6).